System Design Space

 OWASP Top 10 in the context of System Design

-API security operationalizes OWASP risks for your system's API surface.
+API security turns generic OWASP risks into concrete defenses for your system's specific API surface.

 Open chapter